BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Behavioral Support/Guidance Team

-To serve as a coordinating group for meeting student needs, both before and after they have been referred to either CSP (Child Study Process) or PST (Pupil Services Team).
-The intent is to assure that the appropriate referrals have been made, follow through is occurring, and appropriate communication with Parents and/or guardians and/or support agencies is occurring.
+To serve as a coordinating group for meeting student needs, both before and after they have been referred to either CST or PST.
+The group includes the principal, the assistant principal, both school counselors, and our behavioral support specialist.
+The intent is to assure that the appropriate referrals have been made, follow through is occurring, and appropriate communication with parents and/or support agencies is occurring.

 Child Study Process

-Provides a forum for problem solving before a student is considered for special education or other mandated services.
+Serves as a problem-solving group for student referrals before a student is considered for special education or other mandated services.
+The committee includes special education teachers, the Ray School reading specialist, a school counselor, a grade level representative, and a representative from the “specials.”
+On occasion, an administrator and/or parent may join the group.
 The intent is to have a group that has a school wide experience that can lend insight into a particular child’s experience.

 Provides a forum for discussion and resolution of logistical and day-to-day operational problems that may arise.
 The membership consists of a faculty member from each grade level, a representative of the “specials,” an educational assistant representative, as well as a Ray School administrator.
 A faculty member chairs the committee.

-Provides a sounding board for the principal on school wide policy issues.
-Additionally, this group identifies key initiatives, sets implementation strategies for change, and works on getting faculty feedback and evaluation of these initiatives.
-Membership includes representation from each grade level and the “specials” group, and includes the principal and/or assistant principal, as well as a Hanover School Board liaison.
+This leadership committee works collaboratively with administration on school wide curricular issues.
+This group identifies key initiatives, sets implementation strategies for change, and gathers faculty feedback and evaluation of these initiatives.
+Membership includes representation from each grade level, special education, and “specials.”
+The committee also includes the principal and/or associate principal, as well as a Hanover School Board liaison.

 Pupil Services Team